Aditri-07/Aditri-07/README.md

 - 👋 Hi, I’m @Aditri-07.
 I have just started my journey, hope i am able to learn as much as possible.
-- 👀 I’m interested in competetive programming.
+- 👀 I’m interested in VBA, macro and R programming.
-- 🌱 I’m currently learning c++.
+- 🌱 I’m currently learning R.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 Aditri-07/Aditri-07 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.